csfeeser/Python/TLG/rpg/RPG_Project.md

 ### Requirements:

+- Implement at least 3 **significant** changes to the code.
+They can be taken from the suggestions above or you can come up with your own!
 - Comment your code well!
 Others are going to be reading your code.
 - Follow PEP8 standards where appropriate.
 Use """multi-line doc strings""" at the top of your module and all functions to announce their purpose.
 Cite the names of who wrote that code.
 No "spaghetti code."
-- We will upload these to GitHub and share the links with Chad at the end of the day.